前期研究及概念|李銘宸、張碁、奈絲.蘿柯、温又柔

 共同主辦|臺北市政府、臺北表演藝術中心

-Such is the depth and wonder of the culinary world–a world untapped without the palettes of the Cruising: Travelling Tongues.
+Such is the depth and wonder of the culinary world–a world untapped without the palettes of the Cruising: Traveling Tongues.

 How does the word “food” ring a bell?
 Between soggy instant noodles during struggling college days and the ant-scattered entrée at the Noma Tokyo pop-up, Food is the cornerstone of our daily life—after all, we are what we eat.

-Cruising: Travelling Tongues was first conceived during the Cruising initiative, a residency research program launched by the Taipei Arts Festival in 2023 and now entering its second year.
-This year, we invited the curatoria team from Kyoto Experiment as guest curators.
-The project brought together Taiwanese theater director Ming-Chen Lee, Taiwanese-Japanese writer Yuju Wen, Japanese theater artist Jang-Chi, and Filipino performer and dramaturg Ness Roque.
+Cruising: Traveling Tongues was first conceived during the "Cruising" initiative, a residency research program launched by the Taipei Arts Festival in 2023 and now entering its second year.
+This year, we invited the curatorial team from Kyoto Experiment as guest curators.
+The project brought together Taiwanese theater director Lee Ming-Chen , Taiwanese-Japanese writer Yuju Wen, Japanese theater artist Jang-Chi, and Filipino performer and dramaturg Ness Roque.
 Together, they embarked on a collaborative exploration with food as their central theme—investigating how it embodies national and regional identities, and how culinary traditions are shaped, translated, and hybridized across cultural contexts.

 In their research, the artists uncovered astonishing versatilities in similar ingredients: the textures and memories evoked by cocoa differed wildly from Japan to the Philippines.
 As Roque observes, chocolate holds a unique gustatory memory that is inapplicable to notes of sweetness or luxury, yet Wen sees it as a symbol of freshness and delight, so much that even hearing “Chokoreito” incites the flight of butterflies in her stomach.